Werkov/Werkov.github.io/_drafts/tenerife.md

   * drive to Mes del Mare, swimming in the ocean (the same day when we summitted)
   * drive to El Sauzal, café, nice park
   * evening drive to Las Calderatas
-  * we are acummulating garbage and too much food in the car
+  * we are accumulating garbage and too much food in the car

 ### Day 06 (2018-12-04)